geoserver/geoserver-history/doc/en/user/source/data/mysql.rst

 MySQL
 =====

-`MySQL <http://www.mysql.com/>`_ is an open source relational database with some limited spatial functionality.

-.. note:: GeoServer does not come built-in with support for MySQL, it must be installed through an extension.
+.. note:: GeoServer does not come built-in with support for MySQL; it must be installed through an extension.
 Proceed to :ref:`mysql_install` for installation details.

 .. warning:: Currently the MySQL extension is unmaintained and carries unsupported status.
-While still usable, do not expect the same reliability as with other drivers.
+While still usable, do not expect the same reliability as with other extensions.

+`MySQL <http://www.mysql.com>`_ is an open source relational database with some limited spatial functionality.

 .. _mysql_install: